-Despite your busy schedule, you’ve managed to find the time and put in the effort, and without being too shy about it, you’re a bit of a social media queen, and your followers love you on Instagram.
+Despite your busy schedule, you’ve found the time and put in the effort, and without being too shy about it, you’re a bit of a social media queen, and your followers love you on Instagram.

-It’s also where your existing customers can sign up for your email newsletter to gain direct access to you and the special offers set aside just for them.
+It’s also where they can sign up for your email newsletter and get access to news, events and special offers curated just for them.

 It’s painful, and it hurts because you’re so good at what you do.
 But sadly, it’s true.

 Like it or not, we’re all judged by first impressions matter, and your website is no exception.

 Why Regular Communication is the Secret to Building Loyalty

 Over half of your revenue will come from existing customers, and loyal customers tend to spend more and bring in more business.

 The secret to building loyalty is through regular, personal communication.

 Targeted and personalised communication through regular written communication will help you reach your clients and make a meaningful, long-lasting connection.

 An informative blog shows your expertise and industry knowledge to gain credibility and trust.